keptn-contrib/prometheus-service/README.md

 # Travis-CI setup

 Travis is configured with CI to automatically build docker images for pull requests and commits.
 The pipeline can be viewed at https://travis-ci.org/keptn-contrib/prometheus-service.
-The travis pipeline needs to be configured with the `REGISTRY_USER` and `REGISTRY_PASSWORD` variables.
+The Travis pipeline needs to be configured with the `REGISTRY_USER` and `REGISTRY_PASSWORD` variables.